adamseckel/toolkit.styl/README.md

 }
 ```

-Your Pprojects font-sizes as a `name: font-size`, object.
+Your projects font-sizes as a `name: font-size`, object.
 ```
 $font-scale = {
   '1': 60,